Pay Attention when Required: Optimal Design Rules for Transformers

-These observations are consistent with previous research \cite{darksecretsofbert, collaborate} on transformer layers that indicate that attention layers are severely over parametrized and that they are more prevalent in the beginning of a network \cite{SandwichTransformer}.
-Based on these observations, we explored using fewer self-attention layers in Table \ref{table:wiki103_wrt_attn_layers}.
-We see that while attention-blocks are essential for contextual meaning, the need is saturated fairly quickly.
-We observed that we can obtain the same accuracy using a fraction of the self-attention layers and led us to design a new model \textit{PAR Transformer Base} that uses ~63\% fewer self-attention blocks.
+While this process of searching for an architecture and re-training the optimal architecture from scratch for a particular dataset and a particular model can be employed, it is expensive.
+The scope of this paper is to understand generalizable design rules that can be applied to different transformer models and datasets.
+To this end, we attempt to hypothesize optimal design rules based on the observations in section \ref{observations} and validate them in the following sections.

+Our observations in previous sections motivate us to design a family of PAR Transformer models that have fewer self-attention blocks that are positioned in the former two-third layers of the network.
+A PAR transformer is now, formalized as being based on the following two design rules:

+\begin{enumerate} \item Self-attention layers are only needed among the former two-third layers of the network \item Total number of layers to self-attention layers ratio of p:1 is sufficient. \end{enumerate}

+We can now attempt to design optimized transformer models manually based on these design rules.
+For example, to design a transformer architecture with 32 layers, for a PAR Coefficient of p=5, we use $6 \approx (32/5)$ self-attention layers.
+These self-attention layers are placed uniformly within the first $21 \approx (2 * 32 / 3)$ layers.

+We train PAR transformers for various $p > 2$ (to use fewer self-attention blocks than our baseline).
+Figure \ref{fig:num_attn_plot} shows the performance as a function of PAR coefficient.
+Of those models, PAR coefficient of 5 is sufficient to match the accuracy of our baseline.
+We identify this 32 layer, p=5 PAR model as PAR Transformer Base.

+We also observe that while self-attention blocks are essential for contextual meaning, the need is saturated fairly quickly.
 The advantage of replacing self-attention blocks with feed-forward blocks is the significant latency benefit we obtain, as shown in Figure \ref{fig:model_lat}.
 The benefits are even more pronounced with higher sequence lengths as self-attention and feed forward blocks have $O(N^{2})$ and $O(N)$ complexities per-layer with respect to sequence lengths, respectively.